 This is the second of a series of three articles written by Taka Sande and Carel Van Zyl, both Project Management Professionals at the South Africa Chapter.
+In this article they speak about the PMBOK Guide, the PMI Standard for Portfolio Management and the Project Manager Competency Development Framework.

 Table of Contents